 Cinnameg allows you to write examples with a function definition.
 Examples serve three purposes.
 They augment the documentation, so that a human reader can understand what the function does.
 They let the compiler know something about the types that you intend a function's parameter and result to have.
 And they help to check that a function definition is at least partially working; examples are run when a program starts, and any that fail to work are reported.
-The following defines sqr with two examples by grouping the examples and the definition together in a team.
+The following defines sqr with two examples.